Difference Between HTML, CSS, and JavaScript: A Clear Guide (2026)

 An analogy between HTML, CSS, and JavaScript

-• CSS properties such as display, flex, align-items, and background-color can be used to style the navigation bar.
+• CSS uses display: flex, background-color, and :hover to style and animate the bar.

 For instance, the following code creates a basic horizontal navigation bar with three links: